PAT Policies and Procedures

 - A competitor who withdraws during play or no cards (does not complete and submit a card for two 18 hole rounds) will be suspended from competing in another PAT for 90 days from the date of that PAT.
 If one 18 hole round is completed and the player withdraws or no cards, the 18 hole round does not count as a valid PAT score, unless due to a documented medical reason per the policy below.
 If that competitor is signed up for another PAT within the suspension period, that individual will be canceled from that PAT and the funds will be refunded.

 - An individual, who cancels, withdraws or no cards due to injury or illness may submit medical documentation to the National Office no later than three business days following the PAT for review for refund, and/or waiver of suspension and validity of an 18 hole score if completed.

 - If a PAT is canceled for not meeting the minimum registrations, you will be notified by the National Office.
 If a PAT is canceled due to weather, you should contact the Section Office.

-- Female participants must wear slacks, culottes, walking shorts or golf skirts, which constitute acceptable clothing worn by women in connection with participation in professional golf tournaments.
+- Female participants may wear slacks, culottes, walking shorts or golf skirts/dresses, which constitute acceptable clothing worn by women in connection with participation in professional golf tournaments.
+Denim is prohibited.